mwitte/TechDivision.Neos.Search/src/Documentation/HowTo.rst

 Licence
 -------

-This belongs to the TYPO3 Flow package "Com.TechDivision.Search"
+This belongs to the TYPO3 Flow package "TechDivision.Search"

 It is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, either version 3 of the License, or (at your option) any later version.